-It will create the drop-down list that will show numbers that are in between the two specified numbers.
+It will create a drop-down list that will show numbers that are in between the two specified numbers.

 How does this work?

-The helper column’s role is to provide a range of cell that can be referred in the drop-down formula.
+The helper column’s role is to provide a range of cells that can be referred to in the drop-down formula.